lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

     <td>OTP</td>
     <td>

-Transition from TEST / PROD / DEV via OTP write.
+Transition from TEST_UNLOCKED / PROD / DEV via OTP write.
 It is not possible to reach this state from PROD_END.

 When transitioning from PROD or DEV, an RMA_UNLOCK token is required.

-When transitioning from TEST, no RMA_UNLOCK token is required.
+When transitioning from TEST_UNLOCKED, no RMA_UNLOCK token is required.

 A hardware-backed mechanism will erase all owner flash content before RMA transition is allowed.
 This includes the isolation owner flash partitions as